Nguyen-Thi-HuyenK/My-github-pages-website/index.md

 _I love spending my free time on gardening work, tending to my plants, and enjoying other activities like watching comedies and practicing yoga_ .

 Gardening work has become a source of profound satisfaction for me.
-The act of nurturing plants and witnessing their growth brings a sense of fulfillment and a deeper connection to nature :gardening: .
+The act of nurturing plants and witnessing their growth brings a sense of fulfillment and a deeper connection to nature :gardening:.
 Whether it's tending to vibrant flower beds, cultivating a thriving vegetable garden, or simply enjoying the serenity of outdoor gardening, I find solace and joy in every moment spent amidst the beauty of nature.

 Watching comedies allows me to unwind and enjoy a good laugh, providing a great way to relax and temporarily escape from the demands of daily life :smile: .
 I have a list of favorite comedians and classic comedy shows that I never tire of.